benbovy/spherely/docs/install.md

 ## Installation from source

-Compiling and installing Spherely from source may be useful for development purpose and/or for using a specific version of S2Geography or S2Geometry.
+Compiling and installing Spherely from source may be useful for development purpose and/or for building it against a specific version of S2Geography and/or S2Geometry.

 ### Requirements